Development

 map over each element in the data array and

-calculate where x and y values for the SVG point
+calculate the x and y values for the SVG point

 */